 In these centers, doctors treating children with HL often use treatment plans that are part of clinical trials.
 The purpose of these studies is to find the best treatments that cause the fewest side effects.

 Any time a child or teen is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
-You can read more about coping with these changes in Children Diagnosed With Cancer: Dealing With Diagnosis.
+You can read more about coping with these changes in If Your Child Is Diagnosed with Cancer.

 When treating children with classic Hodgkin lymphoma (cHL), doctors often combine chemotherapy (chemo) with low doses of radiation.
 The chemo often includes combinations of many drugs rather than just the usual adult ABVD regimen, especially for lymphomas that have unfavorable features or are more advanced.
 In some situations, the antibody-drug conjugate brentuximab vedotin (Adcetris) might be included in the chemo regimen as well.